-But what are the best healthy foods to bulk buy?
-What items (other than household supplies, paper towels, and trash bags) can I buy in bulk to save money that will last longer than a month or two?
+But what are the best healthy foods to start buying bulk?
+What items can I buy in bulk to save money that will last longer than a month or two?

 - Whole Grains.
 Think wheat, spelt, einkorn, etc. You’ll need a grain mill, but you’ll be amazed at how delicious freshly milled bulk flour is!